 What is a Roth IRA?

 A Roth Individual Retirement Account is an after-tax investment vehicle for retirement-focused investing.
 Contributions to a Roth IRA are made with after-tax money; the account owner does not get a tax deduction on them.
-Withdrawals from Roth IRAs are not taxed.
-Funds held in a Roth IRA can be invested in numerous different types of securities, funds, and more through various account providers.
+Withdrawals from Roth IRAs are generally not taxed.
+Funds held in a Roth IRA can be invested in numerous types of securities funds, and more through various account providers.
 All of the income they earn grows tax free.
 When funds are withdrawn at retirement, they are not taxed.
 (By contrast, contributions to a Traditional IRA are tax-deductible in most cases, but withdrawals are taxed at regular income-tax rates.)

 What is a Roth IRA Conversion?

-A Roth IRA conversion is a rollover from another account type (typically a 401k or Traditional IRA) into a Roth IRA account.
-In the past, many investors that earned above the annual income limits for Roth IRAs were restricted to other retirement products.
-Recently, Roth IRA restrictions were loosened, opening up the Roth IRA to higher income investors that previously exceeded income limitations.
+A Roth IRA conversion is a rollover from another account type (typically a 401(k) or Traditional IRA) into a Roth IRA account.
+In the past, many investors who earned above the annual income limits for Roth IRAs were restricted to other retirement products.
+Recently, Roth IRA restrictions were loosened, opening up the Roth IRA to higher-income investors who previously had exceeded income limitations.

 Do I Qualify for a Roth IRA?

 The majority of the public does qualify for a Roth IRA.
 The only requirements to open a Roth IRA is that contributions are “earned income” and that the investor’s annual income falls below a designated threshold.
 Learn more on our Roth IRA Eligibility page.

 How Much Can I Contribute Annually to a Roth IRA?

 Individuals under the age of 50 may contribute up to $5,500 per year.
-If you are over 50, you can contribute up to $6,500.
+If you are age 50 or over, you can contribute up to $6,500.
 These numbers are dependent on falling below qualifying income limits.